Mark (Australian rules football): Origins of the mark

 The combination of kick and mark as the primary means for advancing the ball has been a distinctive feature of Australian football ever since the first rules were created in 1859.
 The original rules of the game, which were published in The Footballer newspaper in 1859, included the phrase "A mark shall be considered to be a clean catch of the ball, on the full, without it touching the ground".
 This rule was included in the Victorian Football Association's rules in 1866, and was included in the Australian National Football Council's rules in 1897.

 Other forms of football descended from English public school football games of the 19th century have featured a fair catch, with similar rules to the mark.
 It was abolished early in the development of soccer and is only used occasionally in rugby union and American football.
-The mark was part of the game in Gaelic football in the 1800s and was re-introduced to the game by the GAA in 2017.
+The mark was part of the game in Gaelic football in the 1800s and was re-introduced to the game by the GAA in 2017.The fair catch mark is used in the National Rugby League where a fullback or winger takes possession of the ball from an opponent's kick in their own in-goal area.

-The origin of the term has a few possible sources.
+The origin of the "mark" term has a few possible sources.
 In rugby and the early days of soccer, a player would shout 'mark' and mark the ground with their foot.
+The rugby football game described in the 1857 novel Tom Brown's School Days includes a description of the fair catch, where the ball catcher "strikes his heel into the ground, to mark the spot where the ball was caught".
 It was formerly a requirement in the Australian game to make such a mark but this is no longer the case.
 Sometimes a cap which formed part of the uniform was used to show where the fair catch was taken.

 Another source of the term may have been from the traditional Aboriginal game of Marn Grook, which is said to have influenced founder Tom Wills' development of the early forms of Australian football.
 It is claimed that in Marn Grook, jumping to catch the ball, called "mumarki", an Aboriginal word meaning "to catch", results in a free kick.

 These early influences may be limited in their relevance, as the term "catching the ball" was more commonly used throughout the early 20th century.
 The term "mark" only became widely used in the 1940s, and used by players and commentators alike by the 1950s.